Philip Sheridan: Postwar career

 In 1871, Sheridan was present in Chicago during the Great Chicago Fire and coordinated military relief efforts.
 The mayor, Roswell B. Mason, to calm the panic, placed the city under martial law, and issued a proclamation putting Sheridan in charge.
 As there were no widespread disturbances, martial law was lifted within a few days.
 Although Sheridan's personal residence was spared, all of his professional and personal papers were destroyed.
 When Chicago's Washington Park Race Track organized the American Derby in 1883 he served as its first president.

 On November 1, 1883, Sheridan succeeded General William T. Sherman as Commanding General of the U.S. Army, and held that position until his death.
-He was promoted on June 1, 1888, shortly before his death, to the rank of General in the Regular Army (the rank was titled "General of the Army of the United States", by Act of Congress June 1, 1888, the same rank held earlier by Grant and Sherman, which is equivalent to a five-star general, O-11, in the modern U.S. Army).
+He was promoted on June 1, 1888, shortly before his death, to the rank of General in the Regular Army (the rank was titled "General of the Army of the United States", by Act of Congress June 1, 1888, the same rank held earlier by Grant and Sherman, which is generally held to be at least equivalent to a five-star general in the modern U.S. Army).

 Sheridan served as commander in chief of the Military Order of the Loyal Legion of the United States (MOLLUS), a military society of officers who served in the Union armed forces and their descendants, from 1886 until his death in 1888.
 He was also the first president of the Society of the Army of the Potomac when it was founded in 1869 and as the ninth president of the National Rifle Association of America in 1885.